 Cycling Gels vs Real Food — Which Is Actually Better for Performance?

-The cycling gels vs real food performance debate has been running for as long as PowerBar has been charging four dollars for something that tastes like chocolate-flavored caulk.
-I’ve ridden both sides of this argument — literally.
-Early in my cycling life I went full gear-bro, pockets stuffed with SiS Beta Fuel and Maurten 100s, convinced that engineered nutrition was the only serious option.
-Then I did a 200km audax where a guy in his sixties offered me a homemade rice cake somewhere around the 140km mark and I nearly wept with gratitude.
-That rice cake outperformed every gel I’d eaten that day.
+The gels vs real food debate has changed quite a bit thanks to the marketing noise flying around.
+As someone who has ridden both sides of this argument across hundreds of hours in the saddle, I taught myself the working side of on-bike nutrition the hard way.
+Early days, I was fully committed to engineered nutrition — pockets stuffed with SiS Beta Fuel and Maurten 100s, convinced that anything less was amateur.
+Then, somewhere around the 140km mark of a 200km audax, a guy in his sixties handed me a homemade rice cake.
+I nearly wept.
+That single rice cake — slightly squashed, wrapped in foil, smelling faintly of coconut — outperformed every gel I’d eaten that day.
 Or at least it felt that way.
-So which approach is actually right?
-The answer is less satisfying than either camp wants to admit.
+The honest answer to which approach wins is less satisfying than either camp wants to hear.

 What Gels Actually Are — and Aren’t

-Sports gels are concentrated carbohydrates in a semi-liquid suspension.
-That’s it.
-There’s no secret performance compound, no proprietary delivery matrix that defies human physiology.
-Strip back the branding on a Gu Energy Gel or a High5 IsoGel and what you’re mostly looking at is maltodextrin — a long-chain glucose polymer — combined with fructose in varying ratios.
-Some gels use a 2:1 maltodextrin-to-fructose ratio (which Maurten and SiS market heavily).
+But what is a sports gel?
+In essence, it’s concentrated carbohydrates in a semi-liquid suspension.
+But it’s much more than that — or at least the branding wants you to think so.
+Strip back the packaging on a GU Energy Gel or a High5 IsoGel and what you’re mostly looking at is maltodextrin, a long-chain glucose polymer, combined with fructose in varying ratios.
+Some gels use a 2:1 maltodextrin-to-fructose ratio, which Maurten and SiS market heavily.
 Others lean almost entirely on maltodextrin.

-The 2:1 ratio matters because the gut uses two separate intestinal transporters to absorb glucose and fructose.
-SGLT1 handles glucose, GLUT5 handles fructose.
-Using both simultaneously increases the total carbohydrate absorption ceiling — research suggests somewhere around 60g per hour for glucose alone, up to 90g per hour when fructose is added.
-That’s the actual science behind the premium gel pricing.
+The 2:1 ratio actually matters.
+The gut uses two separate intestinal transporters to absorb glucose and fructose — SGLT1 handles glucose, GLUT5 handles fructose.
+Running both simultaneously raises the total carbohydrate absorption ceiling.
+Research puts this around 60g per hour for glucose alone, climbing to roughly 90g per hour when fructose is added.
+That’s the actual science behind the premium pricing.
 Not magic.
 Parallel plumbing.

 Absorption Speed — Gels vs Banana vs Rice Cakes

-Probably should have opened with this section, honestly, because absorption rate is the actual hinge point of this whole debate.
-Not cost.
-Not taste.
-How fast carbohydrates become available to working muscle is what separates a gel from a banana during a criterium versus a long Sunday ride.
+Worth mentioning before anything else.
+Absorption rate is the actual hinge point of this whole debate — not cost, not taste.
+How fast carbohydrates reach working muscle is what separates a gel from a banana during a criterium versus a long Sunday ride.

-Glycemic index gives us a rough map here.
-Pure maltodextrin has a GI of around 85–105 depending on chain length — essentially equivalent to glucose.
-A ripe banana sits around 51–62 GI.
+Glycemic index gives a rough map here.
+Pure maltodextrin sits around 85–105 GI depending on chain length — essentially equivalent to glucose.
+A ripe banana lands somewhere between 51–62.
 White rice comes in around 72.
-A homemade oat-and-honey bar lands somewhere around 55–65.
-The lower the GI, the slower the glucose release into the bloodstream.
+A homemade oat-and-honey bar hovers around 55–65.
+Lower GI means slower glucose release into the bloodstream — straightforward enough.

-Digestion rate also depends on food form.
-Liquids and gels bypass a significant amount of mechanical digestion that solid food requires.
-Chewing, salivary amylase, gastric breakdown — gels skip most of this.
+Food form changes things further.
+Liquids and gels bypass much of the mechanical digestion that solid food demands.
+Chewing, salivary amylase, gastric breakdown — gels skip most of this queue.
 From consumption to bloodstream, a gel can deliver usable glucose in roughly 15–20 minutes under exercise conditions.
-A banana takes longer, partly because of its physical structure and partly because fructose metabolism routes differently through the liver before reaching circulation as glucose.
+A banana takes longer, partly because of its physical structure, partly because fructose metabolism routes differently through the liver before reaching circulation as glucose.

-Rice cakes — the compressed white rice and salt blocks made famous by the Rapha crowd and Allen Lim’s cookbook — sit interestingly in the middle.
-They’re easy to digest, low in fat and fiber (which slow gastric emptying), and deliver carbs at a moderate speed.
-Homemade versions using sushi rice with a pinch of salt and some coconut oil can pack roughly 30–35g of carbs per 60g portion.
+Rice cakes sit interestingly in the middle.
+The compressed white rice and salt blocks made famous by the Rapha crowd and Allen Lim’s cookbook are genuinely easy to digest — low in fat and fiber, which slow gastric emptying — and deliver carbs at a moderate rate.
+Homemade versions using sushi rice, a pinch of salt, and a little coconut oil pack roughly 30–35g of carbs per 60g portion.
 Easy to make the night before.
-Genuinely palatable on the bike.
+Genuinely palatable at hour four when everything sweet starts tasting like regret.

-Speed of absorption matters most when intensity is high.
-During VO2max efforts, during criterium racing, during hard climbing — you want carbohydrates available fast.
+Speed of absorption matters most when intensity climbs.
+VO2max efforts, criterium racing, hard climbing — you want carbohydrates available fast.
 At endurance pace, that urgency largely disappears.
-A banana eaten 20 minutes before a climb will do the same job as a gel eaten 10 minutes before it.
+A banana eaten 20 minutes before a climb does the same job as a gel eaten 10 minutes before it.
+That’s what makes real food endearing to us long-ride cyclists — it works when the clock isn’t pressing.

 Stomach Tolerance on Hard Efforts

 Here’s where real food starts losing ground for some riders.
-Trained by personal experience after a deeply unpleasant incident on a mountain sportive — I ate two mini croissants from a feed zone at high effort and spent the next 30 minutes regretting it — I now take gut tolerance at intensity seriously.
+Side-step the error I made — I ate two mini croissants from a mountain sportive feed zone while riding at high effort and spent the following 30 minutes deeply regretting that decision.
+Gut tolerance at intensity is not something to experiment with on race day.

-During hard exercise, blood is redistributed away from the digestive system toward working muscle.
+During hard exercise, blood gets redistributed away from the digestive system toward working muscle.
 Gastric emptying slows.
 Splanchnic blood flow drops by 60–70% at near-maximal intensities.
-Solid food sitting in your stomach during a hard effort doesn’t process efficiently.
-It sits.
-It sloshes.
-For some riders, particularly those sensitive to GI distress, this triggers nausea, cramping, or worse.
+Solid food sitting in your stomach during a hard effort doesn’t process efficiently — it sits, it sloshes, and for riders sensitive to GI distress, it triggers nausea, cramping, or worse.

 Gels win here.
-Their liquid consistency means they enter the small intestine faster than solids.
-Lower fiber and fat content compared to real food means less to process.
-Most isotonic gels (SiS Go Isotonic, for example) are formulated to be taken without additional water, reducing the osmotic load on the stomach.
-This matters.
-Hypertonic gels taken without water actually draw fluid into the gut, which can cause cramping — one of the most common gel mistakes people make, including me, multiple times.
+Their liquid consistency means faster entry into the small intestine compared to solids.
+Lower fiber and fat content means less to process.
+Most isotonic gels — SiS Go Isotonic, for example — are formulated to be taken without additional water, reducing the osmotic load on the stomach.
+This matters more than most riders realize.
+Hypertonic gels taken without water actually pull fluid into the gut, which causes cramping.
+One of the most common gel mistakes people make.
+I made it multiple times before someone explained the osmolality issue in a parking lot after a sportive.

-The crossover point is roughly around 75–80% of FTP.
+The crossover point lands roughly around 75–80% of FTP.
 Below that threshold, a well-chosen real food option — rice cake, banana, a Nakd bar, even a Jaffa Cake — causes minimal GI distress for most riders.
-Above that threshold, especially sustained efforts over 20 minutes, gels present a lower risk option.
-Not zero risk.
-Some riders have GI issues with gels too, particularly high-fructose formulations.
-But lower risk.
+Above it, especially sustained efforts over 20 minutes, gels present a lower-risk option.
+Not zero risk — some riders have GI issues with gels too, particularly high-fructose formulations — but lower risk.

-Long-distance endurance riding creates a different problem.
-Extended time at moderate intensity — think a 300km randonneur brevet or a full-day gran fondo — actually increases appetite for real food.
-Your brain rebels against sweet gel flavor after hour five.
-Palate fatigue is real and it causes riders to under-fuel.
-Mixed feeding strategies — real food in the first half, gels for intensity spikes or late-ride fueling — solve this practically.
+Long-distance endurance riding creates a different problem entirely.
+Extended time at moderate intensity — a 300km randonneur brevet, a full-day gran fondo — actually increases appetite for real food.
+Your brain rebels against sweet gel flavor somewhere after hour five.
+Palate fatigue is real, and it causes riders to under-fuel badly.
+Mixed feeding strategies solve this practically: real food in the first half, gels for intensity spikes or late-ride fueling when solid food becomes unappealing.

 Cost Per Gram of Carbs

-The homemade rice cake is the clear winner on cost.
-Sushi rice bought in a 1kg bag from any supermarket costs roughly £1.50–2.00.
-Add a pinch of salt, a tablespoon of coconut oil, compress into a baking tray, refrigerate overnight, cut into portions.
+The homemade rice cake is the clear winner on cost — by a distance.
+Sushi rice from a 1kg supermarket bag runs roughly £1.50–2.00.
+Add a pinch of salt, a tablespoon of coconut oil, press into a baking tray, refrigerate overnight, cut into portions the next morning.
 You’re paying around 14–15 pence per 30g carbs delivered.
 A Maurten gel delivers the same carbohydrates for nearly 27 times that cost.
+Twenty-seven times.

 The Verdict by Ride Type